Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Analysis

-for all $v, v^\prime\in\real^{d_\theta}\times\real^{d_x}$. \end{assumptionA}
+for all $v, v^\prime\in\mathbb{R}^{d_\theta}\times\mathbb{R}^{d_x}$. \end{assumptionA}

-\Cref{Lipschitz assump} is common in the literature on interacting particle systems and guarantees that both the interacting particle system \eqref{eq:ContIPS_theta}--\eqref{eq:ContIPS_x} and its time discretisation \eqref{eq:IPS_disc_theta}--\eqref{eq:IPS_disc_x} are stable (see, e.g., \citet{sznitman1991topics, bossy1997stochastic}). \Cref{Conv assump} guarantees that $U$ has a unique minimizer $v^\star = (\theta^\star, x^\star)$. \begin{remark} Observe that the strong monotonicity assumption ~\Cref{Conv assump} on $\nabla U$ is equivalent to the assertion that $U$ is strongly convex, which in turns implies a quadratic lower bound on the growth of $U$.
-Therefore $e^{-U}$ is absolutely integrable, and so the Leibniz integral rule for differentiation under the integral sign (e.g. \citet[Theorem 16.8]{billingsley1995measure}) guarantees that
+\begin{assumptionA} There is a constant $H>0$ such that the initial condition $Z^N_0=(\theta_0, N^{-1/2}X^{1,N}_0, ..., N^{-1/2}X^{N,N}_0)$ satisfies $\mathbb{E} [\Vert Z^N_0 \Vert^2] \leq H$. \end{assumptionA} \Cref{Lipschitz assump} is common in the literature on interacting particle systems and guarantees that both the interacting particle system \eqref{eq:ContIPS_theta}--\eqref{eq:ContIPS_x} and its time discretisation \eqref{eq:IPS_disc_theta}--\eqref{eq:IPS_disc_x} are stable (see, e.g., \cite{sznitman1991topics, bossy1997stochastic}). \Cref{Conv assump} guarantees that $U$ has a unique minimiser $v^\star = (\theta^\star, x^\star)$, and \Cref{Moments assump} ensures that the continuous time and discretised processes both have finite second moment for all times. \begin{rmrk} We note that the strong monotonicity assumption \Cref{Conv assump} on $\nabla U$ is equivalent to the assertion that $U$ is strongly convex, which in turns implies a quadratic lower bound on the growth of $U$.
+Therefore $e^{-U}$ is absolutely integrable, and so the Leibniz integral rule for differentiation under the integral sign (e.g. \cite[Theorem 16.8]{billingsley1995measure}) guarantees that $k$ given in \eqref{eq:def:k} satisfies